vijayoct27/tutor_prediction/README.md

 [tutor_prediction](https://nbviewer.jupyter.org/github/vijayoct27/tutor_prediction/blob/master/tutor_prediction.ipynb) I build the pipeline for using these models on new test cases.

 ### Front-end
-The script to generate the front-end for the webapp on Streamlit is contained in `tutor_app.py`.
+`tutor_app.py` contains the data preprocessing and front-end response for the webapp, see `requirements.txt`.
+This can be locally run as:
 ```bash
 streamlit run tutor_app.py
 ```